nodejs/node/doc/guides/writing-tests.md

 Some of the tests for the WHATWG URL implementation (named `test-whatwg-url-*.js`) are imported from the
 [Web Platform Tests Project](https://github.com/w3c/web-platform-tests/tree/master/url).
-If you see a test wrapped in code like this
+These imported tests will be wrapped like this:

 ```js
 /* eslint-disable */